ghoomfrog/silili/README.md

 - normal — dot eyes
 - high tone (for emphasis or yes/no questions) — happy closed eyes

+If the group ends in *n*, the lillie should have a hook-shaped hair on its head.

+If the group starts with a vowel, that vowel is represented with a (speech) bubble with eyes on the left of the lillie, with the vowel determining its mouth shape.

 If a lillie is part of a lilized word, it should have eyeglasses.

-If the group ends in *n*, that *n* is represented by a hook-shaped hair on the main lillie's head.

-If the group starts with a vowel, that vowel is represented with a (speech) bubble with eyes on the left of the lillie, with the vowel determining its mouth shape.

 > **Note** Bubbles are not required to have eyeglasses if they're part of a lilization.